heroku/heroku-buildpack-nodejs/README.md

 This is a fork of [Heroku's official Node.js buildpack](https://github.com/heroku/heroku-buildpack-nodejs) with added [Grunt](http://gruntjs.com/) support.
 Using this buildpack you do not need to commit the results of your Grunt tasks (e.g. minification and concatination of files), keeping your repository clean.

-After all the default Node.js and NPM build tasks have finished, the buildpack checks if a Gruntfile (`Gruntfile.js`, `Gruntfile.coffee`or `grunt.js`) exists and executes the `heroku` task by running `grunt heroku`.
+After all the default Node.js and npm build tasks have finished, the buildpack checks if a Gruntfile (`Gruntfile.js`, `Gruntfile.coffee`or `grunt.js`) exists and executes the `heroku` task by running `grunt heroku`.
 For details about grunt and how to define tasks, check out the [offical documentation](http://gruntjs.com/getting-started).
-You must add grunt to the NPM dependencies in your `package.json` file.
+You must add grunt to the npm dependencies in your `package.json` file.
 If no Gruntfile exists, the buildpacks simply skips the grunt step and executes like the standard Node.js buildpack.

 Usage